Paul Chaloner: Career

 In 2014, he took part at the Dota 2 ESL One tournament in the Commerzbank Arena in Frankfurt, Germany.
 He was the host of the ESL One Cologne 2015 CS:GO tournament in August 2014.
 In March 2014, he joined Gfinity as Head of Broadcasting.
 In 2015, he helped host the Dota 2 tournament The International 2015, which had the largest prize pool in esports history at the time.
 Richard Lewis and Chaloner hosted the CS:GO Major DreamHack Open Cluj-Napoca 2015.
+During the 2015 Frankfurt Major, Chaloner's deadpan delivery of "brutal, savage, rekt" in a post-game commentary became an internet meme, especially in the Dota 2 community.
+Chaloner later referenced the meme in 2016 by repeating "nippy, kind, langur" in the same cadence, referencing the autogenerated name a GIF of the incident was given on Gfycat.

 In 2016, Chaloner returned to host The International 2016.
 In 2017, he returned to CS:GO to host the 11th official Valve Major, the PGL Major: Krakow 2017.
 That year, he was a commentator at the Quake World Champion Final (QuakeCon) in Houston, Texas.
 In 2018, he and Jorien "Sheever" van der Heijden hosted the China Dota2 Supermajor in Shanghai, China.
 He returned to host Dota 2s The International 2018.
 He again returned to host The International 2019.

 In 2016, Chaloner co-founded Code Red Esports, an esports consultancy.
 In June 2020, Chaloner announced that he would no longer be working in the esports industry following several allegations against him of personal assault and workplace bullying.
 Chaloner has denied most of the allegations.
 He also announced that he would be resigning from his position at Code Red Esports.